-HTTP DDoS Attack Protection Managed Ruleset · Cloudflare DDoS Protection docs
+HTTP DDoS Attack Protection Managed Ruleset

 The HTTP DDoS Attack Protection Managed Ruleset is always enabled — you can only customize its behavior.

 The HTTP DDoS Attack Protection Managed Ruleset provides users with increased observability into L7 DDoS attacks mitigated by Cloudflare, informing users of ongoing or past attacks.
-The Firewall Analytics dashboard, available at Firewall > Overview, will display additional information on the types of L7 DDoS attacks detected for a specific zone.
+The Firewall Analytics dashboard , available at Security > Overview, will display additional information on the types of L7 DDoS attacks detected for a specific zone.

 Ruleset configuration